John 19:1-5 - The Soldiers Mock Jesus

 Verse 3: "They came up to him, saying, "Hail, King of the Jews!" and struck him with their hands."

-Here again, the soldiers were mocking Jesus.
+Again and again, the soldiers mocked Jesus.
 Hail, is sarcasm taken from the customary way of greeting the Roman emperor, as in, "Hail Caesar!"

 Verse 4: "Pilate went out again and said to them, "See, I am bringing him out to you that you may know that I find no guilt in him."